rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 You can use the `?` as wildcard placeholders.
 For example, `192.168.10.??` would match any host address with 2 digits.

-You can also put list multiple hosts on the same line, separated by spaces.
+You can also put multiple hosts on the same line, separated by spaces.

 `host 192.168.10.* 172.16.1.*`